bswhitneyWM/Data410-Project4/index.md

 **Crossvalidated MSE: 22.913** \
 **Crossvalidated MAE: 3.268**

 This experiment was much less of a disaster than the last one, but the results are still a little underwhelming.
-With variations of linear regression boosted with random forest, the multiple boosting combinations were able to achieve mean squared errors in the mid teens.
+With variations of linear regression boosted with random forest, the multiple boosting combinations were able to achieve mean squared errors in the mid-teens.
 Since the MSE of this combination is nearly 23, it would not be considered a competitive model with the concrete data set.

 ### Elastic Net / Random Forest
-Finally I wanted to see if the order of the regressors in multiple boosting played an important role in the performance of the model.
+Finally, I wanted to see if the order of the regressors in multiple boosting played an important role in the performance of the model.
 To test this out, I performed the same experiment as the previous one but switched the order of elastic net and random forest.
 So now the elastic net regressor is being boosted by the random forest regressor.
 The results were: \
 **Crossvalidated MSE: 17.535** \
 **Crossvalidated MAE: 2.621**

 This clearly indicates that the order of regressors in multiple boosting algorithms is very important.
 This makes sense conceptually, as one of the main assumptions in boosting is that the first regressor is a weak learner.
 If this is not the case, then boosting will likely cause your model to be overfit.
 This may be what happened in the previous experiment, as random forest is an ensemble model made up of many "weak" decision trees.

 ## Conclusion
 There were two combinations that clearly performed the best.
 The **linear regression and random forest** combination had the smallest MSE and combined error (MSE + MAE).
 The **locally weighted regression and random forest** combination resulted in the lowest crossvalidated MAE.
-This makes sense as we discovered through experimentation that regularized regressors don't tend to perform well and random forest is one of the most viable options when choosing a regrossor to be used for boosting.
+This makes sense as we discovered through experimentation that regularized regressors don't tend to perform well and random forest is one of the most viable options when choosing a regressor to be used for boosting.

-The combinations above are only a small sample of all the possibilities when it comes to multiple boosting alorithms.
+The combinations above are only a small sample of all the possibilities when it comes to multiple boosting algorithms.
 Much more time and experimentation would be necessary to generate concrete, exhaustive results.
 For example, only one random seed was used throughout all the analysis and the choice of this seed could impact the results; ideally the methods would be compared across multiple random seeds to effectively eliminate the impact randomness has on the results.
 For this reason, I believe there is some value in comparing the regressors head to head, but it is more valuable to look at large scale trends.

 **One of the things I noticed is that multiple boosting tended to perform the best when a regressor was boosted with a random forest**.
 The combinations without a random forest as the second regressor in the boosting algorithm performed noticeably worse than the combinations that used the random forest for boosting.
 I believe the improved performance is due to the ensemble nature of the random forest.
-It combines a bunch of decision trees together to make one really strong regression model.
+It combines a bunch of decision trees together to make one strong regression model.
 A major theme throughout the semester has been that combining a bunch of weak learners together can make a string regression model, and this is essentially what random forest is doing.
 That is why I believe it tends to be the best regression model to use for multiple boosting.

 # LightGBM